Concluding my short adventure across Northern Europe.

 I meet Sandra and Andy for lunch at Mei Moon, a popular Chinese restaurant close to the station.
 The portions here are generous and delicious, and on this occasion, washed down with a beer or two.

-We talk about Sandra’s recent move to Hamburg (or more precisely, one of its nearby towns), different attitudes around healthcare (apparently the German’s take a far more preventative approach than the British), all while trying not to worry too much about how Brexit might affect everything.
-Having considered moving to Germany myself, I’m slightly put off when I hear about all the paperwork and bureaucracy such a move can involve.
+We talk about Sandra’s recent move to Hamburg (or more precisely, one of its nearby towns), different attitudes around healthcare (apparently the German’s take a far more preventative approach than the British), all while trying not to worry too much about how Brexit may affect everything.
+Having considered moving to Germany myself, I’m slightly put off when I hear about all the paperwork and bureaucracy that’s involved.

 After a coffee to offset the beer, I say my goodbyes, and again offer myself to the Hauptbahnhof, which this time should spit me out in the direction of Copenhagen.